Sanaa International Airport: Israeli airstrikes

-On 26 December 2024, during a speech by Houthi leader Abdul-Malik al-Houthi, the Israeli Air Force conducted airstrikes on the airport in response to Houthi attacks targeting population centers in Israel.
+The Israeli Air Force conducted airstrikes on Sanaa International Airport twice; the first time was in response to Houthi attacks targeting population centers in Israel, and was conducted on 26 December 2024 during a speech by Houthi leader Abdul-Malik al-Houthi.

 On 6 May 2025, following a warning issued by the Israel Defense Forces to all residents near Sanaa International Airport, along with 10 other sites in the country, was destroyed along with several aircraft by an Israeli airstrike.
 Three aircraft belonging to Yemenia were also reported to have been destroyed on the ground.

 This attack came less than 24 hours after Israeli forces bombed Hodeidah International Airport following Houthi strikes on the Ben Gurion airport near Tel Aviv.
 Reacting to the strikes on Sanaa Airport, Israeli Prime Minister Benjamin Netanyahu stated "we attacked in the past, we will attack in the future."
 According to the Airport director, Khaled al-Shaief, "around $500 million in losses were caused by the Israeli aggression" on the airport.
 The airport received its first flight from Queen Alia International Airport 11 days after the airstrikes.
 On 28 May, another Israeli airstrike destroyed a Yemenia aircraft that had been chartered to take Hajj pilgrims to Mecca before it could be boarded.
 The aircraft was the last civilian aircraft that Yemenia Airways was operating from the airport.